 With environmental groups continually advocating for less human presence in Antarctica, who knows how many land based activities will be available to tourists in the future.

-Another reason to travel to Antarctica now, in 2019.
+Another reason to travel to Antarctica now.

 Truly Unique Photo Opportunities